About Spiders

 For many people, spiders are the worst possible insect that could infest their home.
-Considering the way they move and look to the (largely unfounded) possibility that their bite could be venomous, this is understandable.
-However, though all UK spiders are harmless to humans, their bites can be nasty and it’s important to be able to both identify the different species and recognise the cases that require treatment.
+Considering the way they move and the (largely unfounded) possibility that their bite could be venomous, this is understandable.
+However, though all UK spiders are essentially harmless to humans, their bites can be nasty and it is important to be able to both identify the different species and recognise the cases that need professional removal.

 False Widow Spider

-Sightings of the false widow are on the rise – those who see it often mistake it for a black widow, which is considered far more dangerous.
-False widows look threatening and their bite can be a source of significant pain and irritation (though it is generally non-fatal).
-Up to 14mm long with dark brown with abdomen markings that resemble those on the black widow.
+Sightings of the false widow are on the rise - often mistaken for a black widow, which is far more dangerous.
+False widows look threatening and their bite can cause significant pain and irritation (though generally non-fatal).
+Up to 14mm long, dark brown with abdomen markings resembling those on the black widow.

 Giant House Spider

-Giant house spiders are commonly found throughout the UK and prefer to run (it is often first noticed running across the floor with a top speed of about 1.7 feet per second) than bite, though their venom is harmless to humans.
-It is mainly dark brown with visibly hair legs, and females can reach sizes of around 18mm.
+Commonly found throughout the UK, they prefer to run rather than bite - often spotted running across the floor at about 1.7 feet per second.
+Venom is harmless to humans.
+Dark brown with visibly hairy legs, females can reach around 18mm.

-Relatively small and unthreatening, missing sector orb weavers are yellowish-brown in colour with a bulbous abdomen which bears a leaf-like marking.
-It is most often found sitting in its web, and can therefore be easily removed.
+Relatively small and unthreatening.
+Yellowish-brown with a bulbous abdomen bearing a distinctive leaf-like marking.
+Most often found sitting in its web, so easily removed.

 Zebra Jumping Spider

-Zebra jumping spiders have the same black and white stripes as zebras and are also distinguishable by their eight large eyes (which are visible to the naked human eye).
-They only grow up to 9mm long but have been known to attack prey three times larger than themselves.
-They don’t spin webs, so will probably be found on the floor.
+Has the same black and white stripes as zebras and is distinguishable by its eight large eyes (visible to the naked eye).
+Only grows up to 9mm but has been known to attack prey three times larger.
+Does not spin webs.

 Daddy Longlegs Spider